ngrok/ngrok-docs/docs/user-management/index.md

 - Bot Users may not log into the Dashboard
 - Bot Users may not be a member of more than one Account
 - Bot users do not count against any seat counts or limits.
-- Bot users can only be leveraged in ngrok Pay-as-you-go plans.
+- Bot users can only be leveraged in ngrok pay-as-you-go plans.

 Bot Users facts and limitations: